sematext/docs/docs/monitoring/spm-faq.md

 - Go to Fleet & Discovery > Agents and click "+Install Agent" in the upper right corner of the page
 - Select your environment and the new Infra App that you wish to switch to
-- Connect to the host and follow the installation instructions.
+- Follow the installation instructions.
 If you are using a baremetal/VM environment, you can skip steps 1-3 from the Agent Installation section and follow only the instructions in the Agent Setup section.

 ## Sharing